rayrex7/-Splash-Award-2018-Team-Cygnus/READ_ME_BEFORE_VIEWING_CODES.md

 File pathway in the project folder is: SA Boiler Plate Blank -> ap p-> src -> main -> java -> sg -> gowild -> sademo

 If you wish to see try our AI or view the project entirely, please download, unzip the file, open on android studio and run it.
-**Please note that this is only a prototype of what we will be presenting, it is not polished to perfection**
+**Please note that this is only a prototype of what we will be presenting, it is not polished to perfection and not connected to a database currently**